Jacob-CL/UnforeseenCreativity/Wifi-PT.md

 - A significant advancement over WPA, WPA2 uses AES (Advanced Encryption Standard) for robust security.
 It has been the standard for many years, providing strong protection for most networks.
 ### WPA3 (WiFi Protected Access III)
 - The latest standard, WPA3, enhances security with features like individualized data encryption and more robust password-based authentication, making it the most secure option currently available.

+## 4 components -
+1. **Evaluating Passphrases:**This involves assessing the strength and security of WiFi network passwords or passphrases.
+Pentesters employ various techniques, such as dictionary attacks, brute force attacks, and password cracking tools, to evaluate the resilience of passphrases against unauthorized access.

+2. **Evaluating Configuration:** Pentesters analyze the configuration settings of WiFi routers and access points to identify potential security vulnerabilities.
+This includes scrutinizing encryption protocols, authentication methods, network segmentation, and other configuration parameters to ensure they adhere to best security practices.

+3. **Testing the Infrastructure:** This phase focuses on probing the robustness of the WiFi network infrastructure.
+Pentesters conduct comprehensive assessments to uncover weaknesses in network architecture, device configurations, firmware versions, and implementation flaws that could be exploited by attackers to compromise the network.

+4.**Testing the Clients:** Pentesters evaluate the security posture of WiFi clients, such as laptops, smartphones, and IoT devices, that connect to the network.
+This involves testing for vulnerabilities in client software, operating systems, wireless drivers, and network stack implementations to identify potential entry points for attackers.